 How long does the blueprint take to finish?

-Deploying a resource location can take up to three hours.
-When each server is successfully provisioned, Smart Tools sends you an email notification.
+Deploying a resource location can take up to five hours.
 Be aware that some steps take longer than others to complete.
-When the deployment is finished, Smart Tools sends you a final email notification.

 How do I know when the resource location is ready to use?

 - Verify the Cloud Connectors have registered with Citrix Cloud.
 To do this, click the menu button in the upper-left corner of the page and select Resource Locations.
 Each of the Cloud Connectors that Smart Tools deployed displays a green check mark to indicate it registered successfully.

 - Verify the domain you specified has registered successfully with Citrix Cloud.
 To do this, click the menu button in the upper-left corner of the page and select Identity and Access Management.
 The Domains tab displays the domain for your new resource location with a green indicator showing the domain is online.

 What do I do next?

 When your resource location is ready, you can set up the XenApp and XenDesktop Service.
 To do this, you perform the following tasks: